Latest Tales from the Tinman -2020

 W.B.
 Yeats

 It is fair to say that I have been taking risks in the mountains of America, and elsewhere, for thirty-five years, but now, as an octogenarian, shouldn't I be less reckless?
 Not so.
-If I had a death wish, I would be passed out on my basement couch, the television recycling Netflix reruns, drunk and stoned, waiting for the bliss of Dementia.
+If I had a death wish, I would be passed out on my basement couch, the television recycling Netflix reruns, drunk and stoned, waiting for the bliss of Joe's Dementia.
 It has been suggested by close friends that I am essentially narcissistic, and in my estimation, a unique adventurer.
 As an example of my vanity, they often quote the description from my primary website: The incredible mountain adventures of the High Sierra Kiwi, one of New Zealand's most unique mountaineers and pilots, yet unsung in his country of birth, and forgotten for his distinguished military war service.

 • Hopkins Pass above Big McGee Lake.
 The Pass is at the snow gap on the right.
 Hopkins Pass above Big McGee Lake.
 The Pass is at the snow gap on the right.